-Vaccinations against COVID-19 are in full swing in Sweden and within the EU.
-In Sweden, adolescents aged 16 and over are now also being offered vaccination against COVID-19.
-Children aged 12-15 years with an increased risk of severe viral infections are also being offered vaccination.
+Vaccinations against COVID-19 are in progress in Sweden and within the EU.
+In Sweden, everyone aged 12 and over is offered vaccination against COVID-19.

-Children 12-15 years of age with certain medical conditions are being offered vaccination against COVID-19
+Children from 12 years of age are offered vaccination against COVID-19

 Children and COVID-19

 COVID-19 is an infectious viral disease.
 It is primarily dangerous for those over the age of 65 and for those who have other diseases that make them particularly susceptible to getting sick.